Nathan-Nesbitt/ICT-128/Lectures/Unit 2/Chapter 10 - Formatting.md

     4. `Out-Host` passes the object to the formatting system
     5. The formatting system looks at the object and gets the defined rules for the object which are passed back to the `Out-Host`.
-    6. `Out-Host` prints out the object based on the intructions.
+    6. `Out-Host` prints out the object based on the instructions.

 - If there is no rule for the object, the system will look for default value for example the output from `Get-WmiObject Win32_OperatingSystem` which